sni/lmd/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/sni/lmd)](https://goreportcard.com/report/github.com/sni/lmd)
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

 What is this
 ============

 LMD fetches Livestatus data from one or multiple sources and provides:

-- A Livestatus api for those sources
+- A combined Livestatus API for those sources.
-- A cache which makes livestatus querys a lot faster than requesting them directly from the remote sources.
+- A cache which makes Livestatus queries a lot faster than requesting them directly from the remote sources.
-- A enhanced livestatus api with more useful output formats and sorting
+- A enhanced Livestatus API with more useful output formats and sorting.
+See list below.
-- Aggregated livestatus results for multiple backends
+- Aggregated Livestatus results for multiple backends.
-- A Prometheus exporter for livestatus based metrics for Nagios, Icinga, Shinken and Naemon
+- A Prometheus exporter for Livestatus based metrics for Nagios, Icinga, Shinken and Naemon.

 So basically this is a "Livestatus In / Livestatus Out" daemon.
-Its main purpose is to provide the backend handling of the [Thruk Monitoring Gui](http://www.thruk.org) to a native compiled fast daemon, but it works for everything which requires livestatus.
+Its main purpose is to provide the backend handling of the [Thruk Monitoring Gui](http://www.thruk.org) in a native compiled fast daemon, but it works for everything which requires Livestatus.

 <img src="docs/Architecture.png" alt="Architecture" style="width: 600px;"/>